Valley Bike Share program returns to keep residents healthy during pandemic

-(WWLP) – The Valley Bike Share program has returned after being shut down since March due to covid-19.

-The program operates in Amherst, Easthampton, Holyoke, Northampton, South Hadley and Springfield.
+CHICOPEE, Mass.
+(WWLP) – The program operates in Amherst, Easthampton, Holyoke, Northampton, South Hadley, and Springfield.

 It’s designed to promote short bike trips within communities to access popular tourist attractions and shopping destinations, along with getting people to work or around college campuses.